lqc/thinkcspy/source/stacks.rst

 of ``print_backward`` and the stack algorithm here.
 The difference is that ``print_backward`` uses the runtime stack to keep track of the nodes while it traverses the list, and then prints them on the way back from the recursion.
-The stack algorithm does the same thing, except that is use a ``Stack`` object instead of the runtime stack.
+The stack algorithm does the same thing, except that it uses a ``Stack`` object instead of the runtime stack.